-- Structure: Is the house foundation solid?
-Are there cracks or separations in floors or walls?
+- Structure: Does the foundation appear solid?
+Are there significant cracks or separations in floors or walls?

-- Roof: Are there cracked, missing or damaged roof tiles, shingles, flashing, and fascia, all of which can result in leaks; loose gutters; defects in chimneys or skylights?
+- Roof: Are there missing or damaged roof tiles, shingles, flashing, and seals?
+Does the flat roof need to be patched or re-sealed?
+Are there loose gutters, or defects in chimneys or skylights?

-- Exterior: Are there cracks in siding, rot, or decay; is there cracking or flaking masonry; cracks in stucco; dents or bowing in vinyl; blistering or flaking paint; is there adequate clearing between siding, stucco and earth?
+- Exterior: Are there cracks in siding, rot, or decay?
+Is there cracking or flaking masonry, cracks in stucco, or blistering or flaking paint?

-- Window, doors, trim: Are windows and doors in good working condition, frames are secure and without rot, caulking is solid and secure, and glass is undamaged?
+- Window, doors, trim: Are windows and doors in good working condition, frames are secure and without rot?
+Is caulking solid and secure, and glass undamaged?

-- HVAC: Is the HVAC system operating in both heating and cooling mode, what is the age of the system, and does temperature output from vents meet manufacturers recommendation?
+- HVAC: Is the HVAC system operating in both heating and cooling mode?
+What is the age of the system?
+Does temperature output meet manufacturer’s recommendation?

-- Kitchen: Do range hood fans vent to the outside; do ground fault circuit interrupter (GFCI) protection exist for electrical outlets; are there leaks under the sink; do appliances operate properly?
+- Kitchen: Do range hood fans vent to the outside?
+Do ground fault circuit interrupter (GFCI) protection exist for electrical outlets?
+Are there leaks under the sink?
+Are major appliances and the disposal operating properly?

 - Bathrooms: Are toilets flushing, drains draining, showers spraying, and tubs securely fastened?
 Are there signs of mold?